cbor-wg/cddl/draft-ietf-cbor-cddl.md

 CDDL Groups are lists of group _entries_, each of which can be a name/value pair or a more complex group expression composed of name/value pairs.
+A CDDL group is a production in a grammar that can produce certain sequences of name/value pairs bbut not thers.

-In an array context, only the value of the entry is represented; the name is annotation only (and can be left off if not needed).
+In an array context, only the value of the name/value pair is represented; the name is annotation only (and can be left off from the group specification if not needed).
 In a map context, the names become the map keys ("member keys").

 In an array context, the sequence of elements in the group is